-This Design Code is in accordance with an Outline Planning Application for residential development at Pendle Road, Clitheroe.
-A Reserved Matters Planning Application for phase 5 & 6 will be submitted shortly which will seek approval for details such as elevational treatments, siting of dwellings and landscaping, along with any other outstanding information required by the Outline Permission.
+This Design Code is in accordance with Condition 4 of the Outline Planning Application for residential development at Pendle Road, Clitheroe.
+A Reserved Matters Planning Application for phase 5 & 6 will be submitted alongside this document which will seek approval for details such as elevational treatments, siting of dwellings and landscaping, along with any other outstanding information required by the Outline Permission.